Shawn-Ricardo/Autonomous-Flight/Control/readme.md

 <p align="center"> <img src="images/moment.PNG" width="210" height="60"></p>

 where alpha is the P error and I is an inertial measurement that describes propensity for an object to rotate.
+Lastly, these torques are turned into actual rotor spin rates for the quad to implement.

 <p align="center"><i> Roll-Pitch Controller </i></p>

+The Roll-Pitch Controller is a P controller responsible for commanding the roll and pitch rates (p and q) in the body frame.